Click here to download a printable checklist.

 - Move-In for the Summer

-JumpStart students will move into the summer residence hall - Burns Hall or North Ridge Hall.
+JumpStart students will move into the summer residence hall.
 This is NOT a student’s Fall semester housing arrangement.
 Since students are typically moving in for only a month, only basic necessities need to be brought for the summer.
 We do not recommend completely decorating your rooms for the summer only to take it down at the end of the session.

 - Attend the OLE MISS JUMPSTART KICKOFF...and Be Here FIRST!

 Now it’s time for the Ole Miss KICKOFF.
-JumpStart students are REQUIRED to go through a boot camp of all things Ole Miss and learn more about the JumpStart program works during the summer.
+JumpStart students are REQUIRED to go through an orientation of all things Ole Miss and learn more about the JumpStart program works during the summer.

 There are several places on the Ole Miss campus to dine with friends or just grab a quick lunch or snack.
-JumpStart get 21 meals in the Rebel Market and an additional $160 in Flex Cash on their Ole Miss student IDs.
+JumpStart students get 21 meals in the Rebel Market and an additional $150 in Flex Cash on their Ole Miss student IDs.

 Here are some of the hotspots on campus with Ole Miss Dining: